siapy/siapy-cli/README.md

-# Siapy command line tool
+# Siapy CLI

-This repository provides a command line interface (CLI) for the [siapy](https://github.com/siapy/siapy-lib) library, designed to streamline the segmentation of spectral images for further analysis.
+This repository provides a command line interface (CLI) for the [siapy](https://github.com/siapy/siapy-lib) library.

-> **Note**: This project is subject to frequent changes.
+> :exclamation: **Note**: This project is subject to frequent changes.
 To ensure you have the latest updates, please clone a fresh copy of the repository before use.
+Currently, the repository is not versioned and will remain unversioned until the project reaches greater stability.

 With this CLI, you can: